 Bathroom Modifications

-• Add grab bars: Place grab bars near the toilet, bathtub, or in the shower to provide extra stability and support.
+• Add grab bars: Install grab bars near the toilet, bathtub, or in the shower to provide extra stability and support.

 • Raise the toilet seat height: Getting up from a standard toilet seat can be difficult for those with limited mobility or lower body weakness.
 A raised seat makes it easier to sit and stand and minimizes body strain.

-• Install a walk-in tub or shower: A walk-in tub or shower is an accessible bathing solution, but it’s vital to ensure your chosen model meets your accessibility needs.
-Walk-in tubs and showers have lower thresholds, grab bars, and a built-in or removable seat.
+• Install a walk-in tub or shower: A walk-in tub or shower is an accessible bathing solution, but you must ensure that your chosen model meets your accessibility needs.
+Walk-in tubs and showers feature lower thresholds, grab bars, and a built-in or removable seat.

 Bedroom Modifications

 It can be difficult to relax in your bedroom if you can’t move around the space independently.
-Below are some modifications to help create a more handicap-accessible home.
+Below are some modifications to help create a more accessible bedroom.

 • Lower closet rods: Low closet rods are essential for easy access.
 Closet rods should be 48 inches from the ground to help those in wheelchairs.